WeirdConstructor/HexoSynth/README.md

 ## License

-This project is licensed under the GNU Affero General Public License Version 3 or later.
+This project is licensed under the GNU General Public License Version 3 or later.

 The fonts DejaVuSerif.ttf and DejaVuSansMono.ttf under the license: